bounswe/bounswe2019group9/README.md

 Download [kereviz-android.apk](https://github.com/bounswe/bounswe2019group9/blob/master/kereviz-android.apk) file from the Github repository.
 Connect an Android device to the computer and send the kereviz-android.apk file to the Android device via the USB cable.
 On the Android device open the file.
 The installation of the app must start automatically.

 Note: Android device must be in developer mode.
 To switch your device to Developer mode, click to the Android version in the Settings, seven times.

+Minimum SDK version supported for Android app is 15.